Support Services Division

 Office of the Attorney General

-QUALIFICATIONS: Candidates must have at least four (4) years of specialized experience.
-Specialized experience is experience that has equipped the applicant with the knowledge, skills, and abilities to perform successfully the duties of the position, and that is typically in or related to the work of the position to be filled.
-To be creditable, at least one (1) year of specialized experience must have been equivalent to the next lower grade level in the normal line of progression for the occupation in the organization.
+QUALIFICATIONS: Candidates must have at least four or five years of specialized experience.
+Specialized experience is experience that equipped the applicant with the particular knowledge, skills, and abilities to perform successfully the duties of the position, and that is typically in or related to the work of the position to be filled.
+To be creditable, at least one (1) year of experience must have been specifically performing risk management duties and equivalent to at least the next lower grade level (CS-11) in the normal line of progression for the occupation in the organization.

 Please see attachment for more information.